About

 Photo: Britten Leigh Photography

 My name is Katie Glover, and I’m interested in the impacts of climate change on our planet and society.
-I am the incoming Associate Director for Environmental Education at Jasper Ridge Biological Preserve at Stanford University.
+In 2023, I joined the Jasper Ridge Biological Preserve team at Stanford University, where I serve as the Associate Director for Environmental Education.

 As an educator, I empower students to apply knowledge of the physical world around them to their work and lived experience.
 I have designed and taught natural science courses for high school, undergraduate, graduate, and professional students.
-During my time at the Climate Change Institute at the University of Maine, I implemented new professional training in climate change in partnership with UMaineOnline and the Division of Lifelong Learning.
-The Graduate Certificate Program in Climate Science and Adaptation launches in summer 2023.
+I implemented new professional training in climate change while I was at the Climate Change Institute at University of Maine, and developed a new partnership between CCI, UMaineOnline, and the Division of Lifelong Learning.
+The Graduate Certificate Program in Climate Change Science and Adaptation launched in summer 2023 as a result.

 Baldwin Lake, August 2012